AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 Assessment Context
 ^^^^^^^^^^^^^^^^^^

-The *Assessment Context* section exposes the following information items:
+The *Assessment Context* report section exposes the following information
+items:

 * Date & time when the report was produced
 * Command line and Version of |gcp| that produced the report